ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 and the incident server.

-The incident server can be deployed in network operation platforms, network analytic platforms, controllers {{?RFC8969}} in each domain and provides functionalities such as network incident identification, report, diagnosis, resolution, or querying for the network incident lifecycle management.
+The incident server can be deployed in network operation platforms, network analytic platforms, controllers {{?RFC8969}} in each domain and provides functionality such as network incident identification, report, diagnosis, resolution, or querying for the network incident lifecycle management.

 The incident client can be deployed within a single domain as the incident server or across domains with the global view of network data.
-It can be deployed either in the same network operation platforms, network analytic platforms, controllers as the incident server within a single domain, or at the upper layer network operation platforms, network analytic platforms or controllers (i.e.,multi-domain controllers), to invoke the functionalities provided by the incident server in each domain to meet business requirements of the fault management.
+It can be deployed either in the same network operation platforms, network analytic platforms, controllers as the incident server within a single domain, or at the upper-layer network operation platforms, network analytic platforms or controllers (i.e.,multi-domain controllers), to invoke the functionalities provided by the incident server in each domain to meet business requirements of the fault management.

 A typical workflow of network incident lifecycle management is as follows:

-* Some alarm report or abnormal operations, network performance metrics are reported from the network to the incident server.
+* Some alarm or abnormal operations, network performance metrics are reported from the network to the incident server.
 The incident server receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, e.g., generate a symptom if some metrics are evaluated as unhealthy, the probable root cause can be detected based on the data correlation analysis.
 If a network incident is identified,